MrGarrettSmith/SpaceBlasterEX/README.md

 # Space Blaster EX
- Space Blaster EX is a horizontally scrolling shoot ‘em up game for the Android Platform.
+ Space Blaster EX is a horizontally scrolling shoot ‘em up game for Android.

  These are the Android Studio project files.